osmose-model/osmose/doc/odd_des/statevar.rst

   cell index, etc.)
 - The ``Species`` and ``BackgroundSpecies`` entities represent the species to which belong each individual in the system.
 These entities contain **fixed** parameters, which are not modified during the simulation.
-- The ``School`` and ``BackgroundSchool`` entities describe a group of individuals, whose life cycle is fully considered and which all share the same characteristics (age, weight, species, location, etc, trophic level).
+- The ``School`` entity describes a group of individuals, whose life cycle is fully considered and which all share the same characteristics (age, weight, species, location, etc, trophic level).
+The ``BackgroundSchool`` entity describes a group of individuals, whose biomass is provided as input and whose life-cycle is not simulated and which all share the same characteristics (age, weight, species, location, etc, trophic level).